Iris-Smok/Platinum-Limo/README.md

 ## Home Page

 - Image - appears at the top of the page, located below the navbar section,
-- Platinum Line Limo - located below the image, allows users to get more informations about the Platinum Line Limo
+- Platinum Limo - located below the image, allows users to get more informations about the Platinum Limo
-- Features - located below introduction section, allows users to see what kind of features Platinum Line Limo has to offer
+- Features - located below introduction section, allows users to see what kind of features Platinum Limo has to offer
-- Services - located below features section, allows users to see list of services Platinum Line Limo has to offer
+- Services - located below features section, allows users to see list of services Platinum Limo has to offer
-- The Platinum Line Limo Fleet - allows users to see list of vehicles the Platinum Line Limo has to offer, they also can see  how many people and suitcases a certain vehicle can accommodate
+- The Platinum Limo Fleet - allows users to see list of vehicles the Platinum Limo has to offer, they also can see  how many people and suitcases a certain vehicle can accommodate
 - Car specification - when the user clicks on the desired car in the Fleet section, the link takes them to the car specification page
-- Testimonials - allow potential client to see the reviews from current/previous clients, which will help them trust the services offered by the Platinum Line Limo
+- Testimonials - allow potential client to see the reviews from current/previous clients, which will help them trust the services offered by the Platinum Limo

 ## Availability
 - Contains form where user can request desired vehicle